yaseenkady/Lung-cancer-risk-smoking/README.md

 ## Medical Disclaimer

 Your results and genetic information from this analysis are not intended to be a substitute for professional medical advice, diagnoses, and treatment.
-The medical information on this site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
+The information on this site is provided as an information resource only, and is not to be used or relied on for any diagnostic or treatment purposes.
+This information is not intended to diagnose, treat, cure, or prevent any disease and all medical-related inquiries should be reviewed with a professional licensed healthcare provider.

 ###### Sources